mila-launen-otu/travelGo/README.md

 <String, Travelpackage>
 - String: The randomly generated ID of the Travel Package
 - TravelPackage: holds the price, desc, name, all that crap
+### 11:56 PM - EDITS
+- alrighty, so I made a few edits as well here... this includes adding a function that overwrites the csv file and appends new info to the csv file
+- very not time reducing but I don't care it gets the job done
+- ALSOOOO - I chnaged it so that the AddtoCSV function takes a travelpackage as its parameter, so it can add it like that
+#### TO ADD A TRAVEL PACKAGE
+to add a travel package, use the ```add()``` function in the object class ```addFunct``` which will make you a new ***TravelPackage***.
+Then input this TravelPackage into the function ```addToCSV(String filePath, MainProg.TravelPackage travelPackage)``` as a parameter.